riadahmedzakir/problem-solving-practice/Docs/angular.md

 ViewModel is an abstract layer of the application.
 A viewmodel handles the logic of the application.
 It manages the data of a model and displays it in the view.

 View and ViewModel are connected with data-binding (two-way data-binding in this case).
 Any change in the view, the viewmodel takes a note and changes the appropriate data inside the model.

+## What are decorators in Angular?
+Decorators are a design pattern or functions that define how Angular features work.
+They are used to make prior modifications to a class, service, or filter.
+Angular supports four types of decorators, they are:

+- Class Decorators
+- Property Decorators
+- Method Decorators
+- Parameter Decorators

+## What are filters in Angular?
+Name a few of them.
+Filters are used to format an expression and present it to the user.
+They can be used in view templates, controllers, or services.
+Some inbuilt filters are as follows.

+- date - Format a date to a specified format.
+- filter - Select a subset of items from an array.
+- Json - Format an object to a JSON string.
+- limitTo -  Limits an array/string, into a specified number of elements/characters.
+- lowercase - Format a string to lowercase.

+## What is view encapsulation in Angular?
+View encapsulation defines whether the template and styles defined within the component can affect the whole application or vice versa.
+Angular provides three encapsulation strategies:

+- Emulated - styles from the main HTML propagate to the component.
+- Native - styles from the main HTML do not propagate to the component.
+- None - styles from the component propagate back to the main HTML and therefore are visible to all components on the page.

+## What are Template and Reactive forms?
+### Template-driven approach
+- In this method, the conventional form tag is used to create forms.
+Angular automatically interprets and creates a form object representation for the tag.
+- Controls can be added to the form using the NGModel tag.
+Multiple controls can be grouped using the NGControlGroup module.
+- A form value can be generated using the “form.value” object.
+Form data is exported as JSON values when the submit method is called.
+- Basic HTML validations can be used to validate the form fields.
+In the case of custom validations, directives can be used.
+- Arguably, this method is the simplest way to create an Angular App.

+### Reactive Form Approach
+- This approach is the programming paradigm oriented around data flows and propagation of change.
+- With Reactive forms, the component directly manages the data flows between the form controls and the data models.
+- Reactive forms are code-driven, unlike the template-driven approach.
+- Reactive forms break from the traditional declarative approach.
+- Reactive forms eliminate the anti-pattern of updating the data model via two-way data binding.
+- Typically, Reactive form control creation is synchronous and can be unit tested with synchronous programming techniques.